-I am a Postdoctoral Research Scholar at Incite @ Columbia University, and an incoming Assistant Professor of Sociology at Notre Dame University, with an affiliation at The Lucy Family Institute for Data & Society.
+I am an Assistant Professor of Sociology at the University of Notre Dame, with an affiliation at The Lucy Family Institute for Data & Society.
 I am primarily interested in the ways social institutions structure people’s subjective understandings of themselves and of the world around them, and of the impacts this has on inequality.

 My main line of work focuses on mental health care as one such institution.
 I use a variety of big-data, computational text analysis, geospatial, experimental, and audit approaches to study the current U.S. mental health care field.
 I examine mental health care from two intersecting perspectives: first, as a critical medical service offering life-saving care; and, second, as a centrally important cultural institution, providing people with powerful frames and tools to understand their lives and their troubles.